Open banking: United Kingdom

 In August 2016, the Competition and Markets Authority (CMA) issued a ruling that required the nine biggest UK banks – HSBC, Barclays, RBS, Santander, Bank of Ireland, Allied Irish Bank, Danske Bank, Lloyds, and Nationwide – to allow licensed startups direct access to their data, down to the transaction level.
-The direction came into force on 13 January 2018, using standards and systems created by Open Banking Limited, a non-profit created especially for the task, while enforcement rests with the CMA.
+The direction came into force on 13 January 2018, using standards and systems created by Open Banking Limited, a non-profit organisation created especially for the task, while enforcement rests with the CMA.
 Protection for consumers is the responsibility of the Financial Conduct Authority (FCA) for account information and payment initiation services (under the PSD2 directive), and the Information Commissioner's Office for data.
 The CMA direction only applies to the nine largest banks, and works alongside the broader PSD2 rules that apply to all payment account providers.

 Open Banking Limited provides a directory of companies authorised to provide services relating to open banking.
 Many of them offer financial apps that help users manage their finances; others are consumer credit firms who use open banking to access account information for affordability checks and verification.

 In March 2021, the CMA consulted on arrangements for the future oversight of open banking.
-This consultation referenced a proposal by UK Finance (a trade association for the banking and finance industry), which had engaged with stakeholders to develop a blueprint for a new organisation (a 'Future Entity') to replace Open Banking Limited, which would serve the needs of the significantly larger number of financial institutions by enabling an Open Data and payments market.
+This consultation referenced a proposal by UK Finance, a trade association for the banking and finance industry, which had engaged with stakeholders to develop a blueprint for a new organisation (a 'Future Entity') to replace Open Banking Limited, which would serve the needs of the significantly larger number of financial institutions by enabling an Open Data and payments market.

+"Open Banking account-to-account payments", a service to allow payments to be made directly from a bank account, was introduced to allow payments to be made quickly in a similar way to payment by card, simply using a banking app on a mobile device.
+This service was later renamed "Pay by Bank".
+It was little used until late 2024, when several large retail organisation started to support it.
+The advantage to companies allowing payments this way is that the cost to them is significantly less than for card payments.
+This service essentially just uses the existing Open Banking and Faster Payments systems to make instant bank-to-bank transfers.
+In the UK payments by card provide purchasers with guarantees and protections; Play by Bank, being simply a bank transfer, does not provide these protections.